onlyquake/xonotic-wiki/Names.markdown

 We agreed we should TAKE OUR TIME in picking out a proper name.
 We have a plan A/B for ideal name choice
-A) A name with an available .com (we’ll of course get the .org too)
+A) A name with an available .com (we'll of course get the .org too)
 B) A name without an available .com - but some variation like <name>game.com available

 - We should have name that is unique (as much as possible)
 - We should have a name without an existing meaning (like nexuiz)
 - We should have a name that people can pronounce
-- We need to think of a symbol for our game as well (aside from the kanji “n” that nexuiz uses)
+- We need to think of a symbol for our game as well (aside from the kanji "n" that nexuiz uses)

 INSTRUCTIONS
 ------------

 PICK FROM THE LIST YOUR TOP CHOICES and send dokujisan your list.
-Keep in mind that you’re picking the ones that don’t completely suck.
+Keep in mind that you're picking the ones that don't completely suck.
 They dont have to be perfect, but they can give us a direction.
 We need to start with a bulk list.
 We still hve more brainstorming for names to do.

-**This isn’t the final list**
+**This isn't the final list**

 You guys picking from this list will help with future brainstorming.